Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be annoying.

 Unfortunately, these critters don’t just buzz and swarm—they can also damage garden plants.

-This article will discuss the best natural methods to control June bugs outside and in the house.
-We’ll cover some home remedies and natural commercial products that can help keep them away from your property.
+This article discusses the best natural methods for controlling June bugs outside and inside the house.
+We’ll cover home remedies and natural commercial products to help keep them away from your property.

 Identification

-These bugs are attracted to bright light, so you may see them flying around porch lights or street lamps at night.
-While they don’t bite humans, adult bugs and grubs can cause damage to your crops [1].
+These beetles are strongly attracted to nighttime lighting, so you may see them flying around porch lights or street lamps at night.
+While they don’t bite humans, adult bugs and grubs can damage lawns, garden plants, and some crops [1].

 How to Get Rid of June Bugs Naturally

-These are the best home remedies and natural methods we could think of.
-We hope one or more works for you.
+Below are some of the best natural remedies and home treatments for June bugs.
+We hope one or more of them work for you.

 1. Hand-Picking